openpowerquality/openpowerquality.github.io/organization/summer2018.md

 OPQ is a recipient of a [2018 UH Presidents Green Award](http://www.hawaii.edu/news/2018/02/12/2018-presidents-green-awards/) for a project called [Agile Power Monitoring](http://openpowerquality.org/projects/agile-power-monitoring.html).

-This project is projected to being during Summer, 2018.
+This project will begin during Summer, 2018.
 This is a great opportunity if you are interested in renewable energy and microgrid operations and would like to learn more about the UH microgrid.

 ###  Twitter alerts for power quality events